noi-ph/hurado/contributor-guide.md

                     # You almost always want to run db:migrate after this.

 npm run db:sql      # Connect to the postgresql docker server to run raw SQL

-# These commands are not likely to be as useful
-npm run db:down     # Undo the last migration npm run db:up       # Apply the next migration npm run knex        # For any advanced usage, you'll want to read the knex documentatoin
-                    # This is just a convenient prefix that points it to the right knexfile
 ```